Rayya-Haqqani/Weather_Forecasting_Neural_Prophet/README.md

 # Weather Forecasting with NeuralProphet

 Description:
-A weather forecasting model that uses NeuralProphet, an advanced time series forecasting library built on top of PyTorch.
-The model processes historical weather data and predicts future weather trends such as temperature, humidity, and rainfall.
+A weather forecasting model that uses NeuralProphet, an advanced time series forecasting library.
+The model processes historical weather data and predicts future weather trends such as temperature, humidity, and rainfall in Melbourne, Australia.

 Technologies: NeuralProphet, Python, Pandas, Matplotlib